Inclusion & Diversity at Bayer

 We employ people from around 154 nations.
 Creating an inclusive environment where employees of all genders, ethnicities, backgrounds, abilities and orientations feel welcome and able to contribute is core to creating a great place to work.
 Our employees proudly reflect the society we live in and demonstrate the value of diverse thinking in bringing best in class solutions for the benefit of all.
 We search for the brightest talent, regardless of race, color, religion, sex, age, national origin, disability, veteran status, gender identity, gender expression and sexual orientation.

 Within Bayer we have set ourselves the goal of gradually establishing gender parity at all management levels by 2030.
 In addition, we want to significantly strengthen further dimensions of inclusion and diversity in the company in the coming years.

 For example, the composition of top management will increasingly reflect the national and cultural background of Bayer’s business footprint.The interests of all generations and of LGBT + employees should be adequately represented within the company.
 And we want to increase the proportion of people with disabilities in the workforce to more than 5 percent by 2030.
-These diversity goals are part of our long-term ESG goals and, as such, make up 20 percent of the long-term variable remuneration of our executives.

 Business Resource Groups (BRGs)